-33 When will environmental impact reports on the project be available?
+31 When will environmental impact reports on the project be available?

-Environmental studies are being conducted while project design work is underway.
-We will be preparing an Environmental Impact Report that complies with the State of California environmental review requirements.
-There will be community meetings to discuss the project's impacts on the environment.
+We are conducting environmental studies at the same time we are doing project design work.
+We will be preparing an environmental impact report that complies with the State of California environmental review requirements.
+We will host community meetings to discuss the project's impacts on the environment.
 These meetings help identify significant environmental impacts and enable the development of measures to reduce or eliminate the impacts.
-At the present time, the Draft Environmental Impact Report is anticipated to be released for public review by September/October of 2018.
+We expect to release the draft environmental impact report for public review by summer 2019.

-34 What will happen to the wildlife when construction on this project begins?
+3 What will happen to the wildlife when construction on this project begins?